 HIV attacks certain white blood cells that protect the body against illness.
 A person with AIDS is more likely to become ill from infections and unusual types of pneumonia and cancer that healthy persons normally can fight off.

 Since HIV was first identified in 1981, it has spread rapidly throughout the world.
-In the United States, an estimated 800,000 to 900,000 people are currently living with HIV/AIDS, and up to one-third do not know they are infected.
-Since 1981, nearly 450,000 people in the United States have died.
+In the United States, an estimated 1,122,900 people are currently living with HIV/AIDS, and up to 15% do not know they are infected.

 There is no vaccine or cure for AIDS and those with HIV are infected for life.